Build vs buy a chicken coop

 Most prefab coops need $50–150 in upgrades within the first month of use:

 Add the upgrade cost to the prefab purchase price for a fair comparison.
 A $700 prefab + $100 in upgrades ($800 total) stacks against a $400 build that ships with all of these built in.
+The ventilation retrofit is the one I'd treat as non-negotiable — skip the latch upgrades only if your run is already predator-proofed, but cut the eyebrow vents on day one regardless of climate.

 A middle path some keepers use: buy a basic 8×10 garden shed ($800–1500) and convert it to a coop.
 The shed gives you a weatherproof shell with proper roofing for the price of a cheap prefab; conversion adds vent cuts, hardware cloth, nest boxes, roost rails, and a pop-door for $150–300 in materials and 8–12 hours of work.